yiwenwang9702/bspred/README.md

 Departures: number of trips that start at a station per day.

-Characteristic bike sharing usage: prediction of bike sharing usage at a specific location, given that there are no bike stations in a vicinity of the location.
+Characteristic prediction: prediction of bike sharing usage at a specific location, given that there are no bike stations in a vicinity of the location.

 ## Dependency
 numpy, pandas, keras